RosaMalandrino/LocalVoids/_pages/VoidClustering.md

 * The center panel shows middle sized voids, with $20 \, h^{-1} \, \text{Mpc} < r < 35 \, h^{-1} \, \text{Mpc}$.
 The distribution of radii peaks in this region, and clusters of many elements have a non-negligible probability of occurring by chance.
 * The left panel shows the smallest voids, with $5 \, h^{-1} \, \text{Mpc} < r < 20 \, h^{-1} \, \text{Mpc}$.
 There are fewer voids than in the central panel, but the density of points is still high enough to make random clusters likely.

 We run the same clustering algorithm on the outside box and count the occurrence of clusters of $n$ points.
-This corrispond to a Poisson process quantifying the probability of having $n - 1$ excess points in the neighborhood of each void centers.
+This correspond to a Poisson process quantifying the probability of having $n - 1$ excess points in the neighborhood of each void centers.
 The following panel shows the dependence with radius bin.
 For each bin we select an acceptance threshold $n_{th}$ such as the probability of having a cluster that numerous by pure chance is $6 \times 10^{-7}$, corresponding to the $5\sigma$ detection threshold.

 ![image-center](../assets/clustering/Poisson_clusters.png){: .align-center}